WALKWAY OVER THE HUDSON:

 To start from the Highland Side; From I-87 (NY State Thruway) take exit 18 to Route 299 east.
 Head south on Route 9W through Highland.
 Just before the turn off for the Mid-Hudson Bridge turn left down Haviland Rd.
 The first parking lot on your left is for the Hudson Valley Rail Trail.
 The next parking lot on the left leads to the walkway.
 Parking is also available along the road or in a parking lot down to the right.

 To start from the Poughkeepsie Side; From Route 9 in Poughkeepsie exit to Route 9G north (Marist Drive).
 Bear right onto Washington St. Proceed on Washington St for 0.5 miles.
 Turn left on Route 9G/Parker Ave.
 The trail and parking lot is on the left.
+Note; The gravel Lower lot is Free to park while the paved Upper lot has a Fee.

 The Metro-North Railroad's Hudson Line has a stop in Poughkeepsie.
 For more information visit; Metro North Railroad .
 If you click on the individual stations, they have available both directions and maps.